-The income level varies depending on a lot of factors: the skill of the captioner, the number of hours worked, the difficulty of the job, and the price negotiated for the jobs.
+The income level varies depending on a lot of factors: The skill of the captioner, the number of hours worked, the difficulty of the job, and the price negotiated for the job.
 It may also depend on whether the service is provided in a metropolitan area or where there is a smaller population.

 A CART captioner, like any other court reporting professional, can earn a small income if they limit the variety of work they tackle and the number of hours they devote to this job.
 However, they can also make over $90,000 per year if they accept challenging assignments and work full time in the field.

-Local chapters of deaf or hard-of-hearing organizations can be a good place to start, as well as local government offices and local college and postsecondary institutions.
-ALDA (Association of Late Deafened Adults) and the Hearing Loss Association of America (formerly SHHH, Self-Help for the Hard of Hearing) are national associations with local and state chapters, and their Web sites contain listings of contact information.
+Local chapters of deaf or organizations for the hard of hearing can be a good place to start as well as local government offices and local college and postsecondary institutions.
+ALDA (Association of Late-Deafened Adults) and HLAA (Hearing Loss Association of America) are national associations with local and state chapters, and their websites contain listings of contact information.

 When possible, it is highly encouraged that new captioners practice in real-life situations to assess their readiness.
-If an internship or mentor is not available in your area to help you with this important step, consider taking a back row seat and realtiming a local hard-of-hearing organization’s meeting or realtiming a class, town meeting, or symposium.
+If an internship or mentor is not available in your area to help you with this important step, consider taking a back-row seat and realtiming a class, town hall, symposium, or a meeting of an organization for the hard of hearing.
 In the beginning, you may find assignments come in sporadically.
 Remember to use any spare time to hone your skills and gain knowledge about your local disability community.
 Find out who the well-known advocates and practitioners are in your area.
 Introduce yourself, and let them know your qualifications and availability.
 Check your local paper for meetings and events on disability and accessibility topics that may be interesting and informative, and plan to attend them.
-Set aside some time each week for Internet surfing.
-Many articles and Web sites deal with deaf and hard-of-hearing issues, as well as disability awareness and advocacy.
+Set aside some time each week for internet surfing.
+Many articles and websites deal with deaf and hard-of-hearing issues as well as disability awareness and advocacy.

 Remote CART is a method of support for a CART consumer where the consumer and captioner are not physically located in the same place.
-Rather than the consumer reading directly off of the CART captioner’s computer screen, the text from the CART captioner is sent through the Internet to a specified place on a server.
+Rather than the consumer reading directly off the CART captioner’s computer screen, the text from the CART captioner is sent through the internet to a specified place on a server.
 The consumer goes to that specified place on the server and is able to read the text of what is being said.
-The audio is heard by the CART captioner via a telephone call or through the Internet.
+The audio is heard by the CART captioner via a telephone call or through the internet.

-A. Remote CART allows great flexibility for consumers and for CART captioners, because there are times when a CART captioner is unable to travel from place to place.
+Remote CART allows great flexibility for consumers and for CART captioners.
 There are times when a consumer needs to have a last-minute meeting covered by a CART captioner.
 There are times when a consumer does not want a person sitting right next to them in a class or meeting or conference.
-But the most important concept about remote CART is this: There are times when remote CART is appropriate and there are times when remote CART is not appropriate.
+But the most important concept about remote CART is this: There are times when remote CART is appropriate, and there are times when remote CART is not appropriate.

-Effective uses of Remote CART.
-Remote CART is often used in a classroom setting where there is minimal class participation; that is, where the professor does most of the speaking.
+Remote CART is often used in a classroom setting where there is minimal class participation, that is, where the professor does most of the speaking.
 Remote CART is often used in business meetings, seminars, conferences, and presentations.